-Lecture 10: Critical approaches to social stratification in indebted societies
+Lecture 10: Critical approaches to the stratifying effects of debt

 The first session deals with the structural impact of personal debt.
 We start with a brief historical analysis of personal debt, before examining the core factors driving its rise and significance in the neoliberal era.
-We will then shift our focus to three key approaches grappling with the stratifying consequences of personal debt: the stratification approach, the critical Marxist approach, and the classification situations approach.
-Throughout, we will consider how these processes intersect with questions of class, race, and gender.
+We will then shift our focus to three key approaches grappling with the stratifying consequences of personal debt (the stratification approach, the critical Marxist approach, and the classification situations approach), with a particular focus on the interplay between credit and housing markets.
+We will consider how these processes intersect with questions of class, race, and gender.